nclsbayona/nclsbayona.github.io/content/post/tutorials/connectivity/index.md

 ### The OSI Model: A Quick Overview

-The OSI Model: A Quick Overview
-I know I promised “no jargon,” and then immediately walked in carrying the [**OSI (Open Systems Interconnection) model**](https://en.wikipedia.org/wiki/OSI_model) like a shiny nerd trophy.
+I know I promised “no jargon” and then immediately walked in carrying the [**Open Systems Interconnection (OSI) model**](https://en.wikipedia.org/wiki/OSI_model) like a shiny nerd trophy.
 But it really helps: **OSI** is a **reference model**: great for thinking and troubleshooting, while real-world stacks do not map perfectly to it.
 Think of OSI as a debugging lens, not a law of physics.
 Now enough with the fancy talk, let's try to explain this like it's a space mission:

 #### Layer 1: Physical Layer